 The donors are Czech women aged between 18-35 years of age, who have chosen to donate eggs altruistically to help other women conceive, have a successful pregnancy and deliver a healthy baby.
 They are all screened according to Czech legislation and to the standards of the EU Tissues and Cells Directive.
 They have had extensive blood testing including genetic tests and have been screened by an accredited psychologist, all of which has been done to ensure they are the best possible candidates for donation.

-The first step is a consultation with one of our doctors.
+The first step is a consultation with one of our doctors where fertility tests are carried out.
 After that we can get things moving quite quickly for you to get the paperwork completed and the required diagnostics carried out for both partners.

 Part of the process will involve the completion of paperwork which describes your physical characteristics and your preferred physical characteristics for your egg donor.
 This information, together with a photograph of you will be used to select a donor for you.